antife-yinyue/base.sass/README.md

-# Less reset, Powerful mixins, Utility classes.
+# Less reset, Powerful mixins, Useful helpers.
 You deserve to have!
 ---

 ## Usage